-Anterior knee pain occurs at the center and front of the knee.
+Pain behind knee or anterior knee pain occurs at the centre and front of the knee.
 It occurs when the kneecap does not move properly and rubs against the femur, if there is tightness in the thigh muscles, or if the kneecap is placed under stress from physical activity.
-Anterior knee pain is a common sport injury.
+Anterior knee pain is often referred to as patellofemoral pain syndrome, and is a common sport injury.

 - Patella tendonitis

 Patella tendonitis is a tendon injury that is caused by overuse and stress on the tendons.
 Tears in the tendons cause inflammation, weakness and pain.

 This condition causes knee pain in the front of the knee, and is caused by sport injuries, overuse or congenital abnormalities.
 It can be treated with physiotherapy, immobilization and anti-inflammatory medication although in some cases your orthopaedic surgeon may recommend surgery.